Associate Professor, Sociology

 Research Grants and Awards

+Co-Principal Investigator.
 “Mixed Methods Grant Obtaining Operational Development (MMGOOD),” with Principal Investigator Jason Wiles.
-Funded by Collaboration for Unprecedented Success and Excellence (CUSE) Grant Program.
-5/1/18 - 4/30/18.
+Funded by Collaboration for Unprecedented Success and Excellence (CUSE) Grant Program, May 2018 - April 2020.

-“Linking Human Behavior And Hydrological Processes Towards Improved Understanding Of Spatio-Temporal EC Prevalence Across Agroecosystems," National Institute of Food and Agriculture/USDA.
+Co-Principal Investigator.
+“Linking Human Behavior And Hydrological Processes Towards Improved Understanding Of Spatio-Temporal EC Prevalence Across Agroecosystems," with colleagues Christa Kelleher (Earth Sciences) and Teng Zeng (Civil and Environmental Engineering).
+Funded by the National Institute of Food and Agriculture/USDA, April 2018 - April 2021.

-“An Integrated Milk Quality Extension and Education Program to Reduce Mastitis,” Michigan State University/USDA.
-September 2014 – January 2017.
+Co-Project Director.
+“An Integrated Milk Quality Extension and Education Program to Reduce Mastitis,” with Ron Erskine (Michigan State).
+Funded by Michigan State University/USDA, September 2014 – January 2017.

-“Communication Avenues for Vietnamese Fishing Communities in Louisiana, Mississippi, and Alabama with Coastal Resources Agencies,” Mississippi State University/National Oceanic and Atmospherica Administration (NOAA).
-September 2015-August
+Principal Investigator.
+“Communication Avenues for Vietnamese Fishing Communities in Louisiana, Mississippi, and Alabama with Coastal Resources Agencies,” Funded by Mississippi State University/National Oceanic and Atmospherica Administration (NOAA), September 2015-August

 Social and Behavioral Sciences Research Award, Mississippi State University.